A Summary of General Information on Tourists Visiting Tokyo

 Timing

-We can see that there is an increase in Japanese tourists to Tokyo in May, July-September, and December, as well as over extended leave periods, such as over Golden Week, summer vacation, and New Years.
-Meanwhile, looking at 2022, foreign tourists are increasing from October to December.
-This increase is assumed to be due to the easing of COVID-19 restrictions.
-As for the Tokyo Islands, while no distinction is made between Japanese and non-Japanese tourists, the high number of visitors between July and August is considered to be primarily due to people seeking out summer leisure activities.
+We can see that there is an increase in Japanese tourists to Tokyo from July to September and from November to December, as well as over extended leave periods, such as over summer vacation and New Years.
+Meanwhile, looking at 2023, foreign tourists are increasing rapidly from April onward.
+As for the Tokyo Islands, while no distinction is made between Japanese and non-Japanese tourists, the high number of visitors in March and between July and August is considered to be primarily due to students on graduation trips and people seeking out summer leisure activities.

 Surveys used for illustrative purposes